-- 1. Make certain the generator is on a flat, level surface. - 2.
-Disconnect all electrical loads from the generator.
+- 1. Make certain the generator is on a flat, level surface. - Disconnect all electrical loads from the generator.
 Never start or stop the generator with electrical devices plugged in or turned on. - 3.
-Open the fuel valve on the propane cylinder.
+Connect LPG hose to generator and LPG cylinder.
+See "Add Fuel: Propane (LPG)" section of the manual. - 4.
+Fully open the valve on the LPG cylinder.